Image

 Drug Crimes Lawyer Franklin County, MO | Criminal Defense Attorneys in Franklin County, MO | Combs Waterkotte

-Drug Crimes Lawyer in Franklin County, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Franklin County, MO: What Affects the Severity of Your Charges?

 In Franklin County and across Missouri, the level of punishment for a drug crime—whether charged as a misdemeanor or felony—depends on several key aspects, such as: